Huzair-epam/PBE/README.md

     java -jar target/travelrecommendationplatform-0.0.1-SNAPSHOT.jar

    The server will start, and the application will be available at http://localhost:8080.
+## 5.Running Tests
+  To run the unit and integration tests for the application, use the following Maven command:

+    mvn test

+  This command will execute all tests defined in the project and provide a summary of the results.
 ## Project Structure

 PBE: Root directory of the multi-module Maven project.